 Properties may be offered through any of the following Auction methods:

-c) Reserve bid-The property to be sold to the highest bidder at or above the unpublished price. d) Sealed bid- A confidential bid to be opened at a predetermined place and time.
+- Sealed bid- A confidential bid to be opened at a predetermined place and time.

 The auctioneer reserves the right to withdraw any property from the auction, up to the start of the auction without penalty, including Absolutes.
 At any time, the Seller may turn property into absolute auction.

 3)Conditions of the Auction:

 The Auctioneer’s decision is final win the event of dispute over any Auction matter.